QueerGlobal/qg-docs/DEVELOPMENT.md

 We are reaching out to the open source community to help us with our mission.

+Our [Code of Conduct](https://github.com/QueerGlobal/qg-docs/main/CODE_OF_CONDUCT.md) covers this documentation as well as any other communication with QueerGlobal or any people involved with QueerGlobal

 # Table of Contents
 * [General Timeline for Contributing to Queer Global](#general-timeline-for-contributing-to-ebwiki)